n-sinha/Sinha-et-al-2021-Neurology/README.md

 This script and its associated functions reproduce the results shown in

-Sinha et al. 2021, Structural Brain Network Abnormalities and the Probability of Seizure Recurrence After Epilepsy Surgery Neurology 2021;96:e758-e771 doi: https://doi.org/10.1212/WNL.0000000000011315
+Sinha et al. "Structural Brain Network Abnormalities and the Probability of Seizure Recurrence After Epilepsy Surgery" Neurology 2021 96:e758-e771 doi: https://doi.org/10.1212/WNL.0000000000011315

 The scripts ran without errors on MATLAB R2020b lib folder contains all external dependencies